nickbruggen90/LabsVol8021Q/Project 1: NetOps Monitoring/Project 1: NetOps Monitoring & Automation Lab overview.md

 | **Wireshark**        | Live packet analysis and traffic validation        |
 | **Python Tooling**   | Automation using Paramiko and VS Code |

-> *LibreNMS will be added as a Docker container in Phase 4 for GUI-based monitoring.*
+> *LibreNMS will be added as a Docker container in Project 1.2 for GUI-based monitoring.*

 ---